makersacademy/student-directory/08_exercises.md

 1. Can you make the program do exactly what it does now without using any `puts` statement?
 What would be the alternative?

 2. We're using the `each()` method to iterate over an array of students.
 How can you modify the program to print a number before the name of each student, e.g. "1.
-Dr. Hannibal Lecter"? *Hint: replace each() with each_with_index().*
+Dr. Hannibal Lecter"? *Hint: look into each_with_index()*

-3. Modify your program to only print the students whose name begins with a letter "A" (or any other).
+3. Modify your program to only print the students whose name begins with a specific letter.

 4. Modify your program to only print the students whose name is shorter than 12 characters.